 |411, 1040-SW, IM-496||She Is Going to Ruin Me [Fast Woman*] (Walker) [ens voc]||Old Swing-Master 11B^, Constellation CS-6, Imperial 1561451*, Mosaic MR9-130, Mosaic MD9-130 (CD), Polygram 528292 [CD], Indigo IGO CD 2123, History 20.1948-H [CD], Classics 5007 [CD]|

 The Rhumboogie matrix numbers are probably irretrievable.
 We'd thought QB-3307 and QB-3312 might have been remade at this session, but the discovery of a test pressing from October 10, 1944, numbered QB-3312, that was not recut here ("Cherry Red Blues") rules out the remake hypothesis.
-So we are in the unfortunate position of having lost the original matrix numbers for all four of these sides.
+We have lost the original matrix numbers for all four of these sides.

 The exact relationship between Rhumboogie and Mercury is unknown to us now, and it confused the trade papers back in 1946.
 Mercury 8016 was announced as a new release in Billboard on August 31, 1946 (p.
 30).
-Two week later, Billboard made some veiled reference to the December session, "Walker had apparently been tied in with Mercury Records, the details of which arrangement, however are not straight, altho it is thought that Mercury took over Rhumboogie masters, and [Walker's personal manager Harold] Oxley may threaten suit unless Mercury ceases issuing sides."
-(Oxley would threaten another suit against the Old Swing-Master label when it picked this material up in 1949.)
+Two weeks later, Billboard ("Black & White Signs Phil Moore & T-Bone," September 14, 1946, p.
+16) announced that T-Bone had signed, at $1500 for four sides plus royalties, with Paul Reiner and Ralph Bass's Black & White Records ("Three other diskeries were pitching for Walker").
+There was a veiled reference to the December session, "Walker has apparently been tied in with Mercury Records, the details of which arrangement, however are not straight, altho it is thought that Mercury took over Rhumboogie masters, and [Walker's personal manager Harold] Oxley may threaten suit unless Mercury ceases issuing sides."
+(Oxley would threaten another suit against the Old Swing-Master label, when it picked this material up in 1949.)

 The personnel and precise date for this session come from the booklet to the Mercury Blues 'n' Rhythm box (Polygram 528292).
 Marl Young would use many of the same musicians in the fall of 1946 when he launched his own Sunbeam label.